HM4704/Diskclone/ReadMe.txt

-Tool for copying a disk
+Tool for copying a disk using multithreading

 Usage:
     Diskclone [action] [Imagename]